spinnaker/spinnaker.github.io/index.md

 ---
 layout: home
-conference_ad_row:
-  title: Spinnaker Summit 2019
-  excerpt: "We're hosting a [conference](https://www.spinnakersummit.com) in San Diego, CA on November 15-17th.
-If you're interested in using Spinnaker, a current Spinnaker user, a Spinnaker operator, or in the DevOps space this conference will be interesting to you! \n \n We'd like to also extend a big \"Thank You!\" to the many many folks who submitted talks for this year.
-The review committee has started the process of reading through all of the proposals and will be publishing an official summit agenda soon."
-  image_path: assets/images/summit-socialmedia-transparent.png
-  alt: "Spinnaker Summit Logo"
 spinnaker_row:
   title: Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
   excerpt: "Created at Netflix, it has been battle-tested in production by hundreds of teams over millions of deployments.
 It combines a powerful and flexible pipeline management system with integrations to the major cloud providers."